2013 Bangladesh anti-Hindu violence

-On 28 February 2013, the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the vice-president of the Jamaat-e-Islami to death for war crimes committed during the 1971 Bangladesh Liberation War.
+On 28 February 2013, the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the vice-president of the Jamaat-e-Islami to death for war crimes committed during the 1971 Bangladesh War of Independence.
 Following the sentence, activists of Jamaat-e-Islami and its student wing Islami Chhatra Shibir attacked Hindus in different parts of the country.
 Hindu properties were looted, Hindu houses were burnt into ashes and Hindu temples were desecrated and set on fire.
 While the government has held the Jamaat-e-Islami responsible for the attacks on minorities, the Jamaat-e-Islami leadership has denied any involvement.
 Minority leaders have protested the attacks and appealed for justice.
 The Supreme Court of Bangladesh has directed law enforcement to start suo motu investigation into the attacks.
 The US Ambassador to Bangladesh expressed concern about attacks by Jamaat on the Bengali Hindu community.

 Background

 Attacks on Hindu minorities have been the work of extremists supported by the Jamaat and Bangladesh National Party (BNP).
 After the Judge's decision to give the death sentence to Delwar Hossain was released, the Jamaat and BNP burst into riots against governments, as well as attacking minorities and local police.
 The attacks destroyed thousands of Hindu houses and temples.
 These attacks have been heavily criticised by the United States Government, as well as India and other peace-demanding nations and organizations.